-There is no such thing permanent hair removal, or 100% hair removal.
+There is no such thing permanent or 100% hair removal.
 However, you can expect to see a gradual reduction over several treatments.
 (We recommend at least 6 treatments, scheduled 4 to 6 weeks apart).
 When hair does grow back between appointments there will be less of it and it will be finer and lighter.
-For an example, when you have completed your treatments, you may only have to shave once every few weeks, or months instead of daily.
+For example, when you have completed your treatments, you may only have to shave once every few weeks or months instead of daily.
 A touch-up appointment once or twice a year may be necessary.

 How do I prepare?